-Sony’s full-frame mirrorless cameras have created a lot of buzz in the photography world, and they keep improving with each rendition.
-It’s true that the FE lens options for Sony still are more limited than the offerings for Canon and Nikon cameras, but the collection is growing and far more impressive than it was even a year ago.
+Sony’s full-frame mirrorless cameras have created a lot of buzz in the photography world.
+It’s true that the FE lens options for Sony still are more limited than the offerings for Canon and Nikon cameras, but the collection is growing and far more impressive in 2020 than even a year ago.
 Below we break down the best Sony FE (full frame) lenses, including zooms and primes from wide angle to telephoto.
-Given Sony’s strong relationship with Zeiss, there are plenty of high-end options that should make even the most discerning of photographers happy.
-For more background information, see our FE lens buying advice below the picks.
+Given Sony’s strong relationship with Zeiss, there are plenty of high-end options that should make even the most discerning photographers happy.
+For more background information, see our Sony FE lens comparison table and buying advice below the picks.

 Weight: 31.3 oz.